albertoursino/albertoursino/README.md

 ## Hi there, this is Alberto Ursino 👋

-A passionate software engineer from Italy
+*A passionate software engineer from Italy*

-### Some insights of me

 - 💻 Master graduated in **Computer Engineering - Artificial Intelligence & Robotics**
 - 🐍 I love writing code, especially with **Python**